-Homework is needed to prepare for practical group work and it is an essential part of the course.
+Receded to prepare for practical group sessential part of the course.

 The course uses an integrated approach to learning which develops practical skills as well as knowledge and understanding of drama.
 As learners develop their creating skills, they will also learn how to use a range of drama skills.
 They will experiment with presenting through portrayal of character and by using a range of production skills.